sodmitriev/Extened-Associative-Containers/README.md

  be erased.

  Notice that when using a custom weight functor size of an element must stay constant throughout the time that element is stored within a container.
-Changing a stored element weight will lead to and unidentified behaviour.
-To safely modify an element's weight it's advised to `extract` element from the container, modify that element and `insert` it back.
+Changing a stored element's weight is possible with `assign` methods.
+To manually modify an element's weight it's advised to `extract` element from the container, modify that element and `insert` it back.
 This, however, will reset it's position in replacement queue, which may be inappropriate for some replacement algorithms.